 From Mt Cloudmaker, head NE on a vague track that traverses the northern flank of the summit ridge to its eastern end, before dropping off to the north down to Dex Creek at MGA401416.
 Note there is another track from the top of Mt Cloudmaker that heads generally south east, and then east on to the Ti Willa Tops, so don't just assume any track is the right one.
 Dex Creek usually has flowing water, but it can dry up after longer dry spells.
 There are a number of small campsites on both sides of the creek.

 Day 2: Dex Creek to Mt Strongleg to Mobbs Swamp (16km, 650m ascent)

 The route heads WNW and then north to Mt Amarina, but it is worth climbing Mt Moorilla Maloo if you have time.
 From Mt Moorilla Maroo to the knoll where the ridge swings north the regrowth is thick and the going is slow.
 The regrowth reduces slightly from Mt Amarina and it is possible to pick up a track to Kullieatha Peak, down into the saddle and around the east side of Mt Strongleg (approx. following the 740m contour).

 The trail heads steeply north down the obvious ridge, finishing at Kanangra Creek where you can fill up with water.
 The track down the upper half of the ridge is relatively clear, but it becomes harder to follow as you get closer to the creek.
 If you have sufficient water, you can take a short cut about half way down aiming for the bottom of Yellow Pup Ridge.
-This bit of the ridge is open but steepapart from the last 50m or so to the Coxs River.
-The Coxs River is generalleasy to ford just before a small set of rapids on the west side of Yellow Pup Ridge.
+The Coxs River is generally easy to ford just before a small set of rapids on the west side of Yellow Pup Ridge.
 The river should only be about knee deep at this point.
 If it is more than waist deep then it is dangerous to cross, and you may need to wait or return to Kanangra Walls.